-- Council should provide information about the history and significance of places or areas to building owners.
-Consultation with building owners of places proposed for scheduling should be carried out. - Council should explain what incentives are available to encourage building owners to retain and conserve historic buildings such as reduced or waived resource consent fees, advice from heritage staff on waiving development or proposals. contributions where heritage buildings are accordance with conserved in conservation plan.
-Any available heritage funding assistance could also be explained. - Guidelines could be prepared to assist property owners with appropriate maintenance and adaptive reuse of heritage buildings, similar to the North Shore City Council's 'Good Solutions Guide'. - Recognising the work of building owners in the care of historic places through regular newspaper articles, or on-line communications similar to Council's 'Heritage Asset of the Week' should be encouraged. - Encourage the preparation of conservation plans, and enable the research information to be utilised.
+- Provide information about the history and significance of places or areas to building owners - Consult with building owners of places proposed for scheduling. - Explain what incentives are available to encourage building owners to retain and conserve historic buildings, such as reduced or waived resource consent fees, advice from heritage staff on proposals, or waiving development contributions where heritage buildings are conserved in accordance with a conservation plan. - Give guidelines to help property owners with maintenance and adaptive reuse of heritage buildings, similar to the North Shore City Council's 'Good Solutions Guide'. - Encourage the recognition of building owners' work in the care of historic places through regular newspaper articles, or online communications similar to the council's 'Heritage Asset of the Week'. - Encourage the preparation of conservation plans, and the use of research information.

-Recommendation 3: Statutory mechanisms to enhance the recognition and protection of heritage resources
+Recommendation 3: Statutory mechanisms to enhance the recognition and protection of heritage resources mechanisms include:

-Based on the research and assessments carried out, options for additional statutory mechanisms include both:
+Based on the research and assessments carried out, options for additional statutory

-- Additional scheduling in the Unitary Plan- of individual places and. - Special Character overlay areas.
+- additional scheduling of individual places in the unitary plan - special character overlay areas.

-Further places warrant inclusion in the district plan schedule of historic heritage places.
-Within the timeframe available for this study, 11 places have been researched and evaluated and are recommended for inclusion in the schedule.
-These are listed in Appendix 2.0
+Further places warrant inclusion in the schedule of historic heritage places.
+In the timeframe for this study, 11 places have been researched and evaluated and are recommended for inclusion in the schedule.

-Further research and evaluations should be carried out in future for more prioritised places on the list of places of potential interest in Appendix 3.0, when time and resources are available.
+Further research and evaluations should be carried out for more prioritised places on the list of places of potential interest, when time and resources are available.

-Residential Character areas
+Residential character areas

 Existing identified residential character areas include a small group of four modern apartments in Hazel Ave.
-Recognition of this small cluster does not adequately reflect the established residential character that remains evident in parts of the Puketapapa area.
+Recognition of this cluster does not adequately reflect the established residential character that remains evident in parts of Puketapapa.

-Draft assessments for two residential areas have been prepared, based on Council's methodology including:
+Draft assessments have been prepared for two residential areas:

-- Foch Ave and Haig Ave, which retain their coherent established residential character with predominantly bungalow type housing, together with examples of modern apartments and bungalow-cottages. - Kings Road and Princes Ave which retain their coherent established residential character with predominantly bungalow type housing, together with examples of modern apartments and bungalow-cottages.
+- Foch Ave and Haig Ave - Kings Road and Princes Ave.

+They retain their coherent, established residential character - mainly bungalows, with modern apartments and bungalow-cottages.